 Nature and predisposition

 Hormones also have a role to play in this.
 When dogs of the opposite sex frequently visit the area, this could trigger a reaction, especially if your female dog has not been spayed or if your male dog has not been neutered.
-I

 It may be trying to get out of your yard to hunt an insect or an animal intruder nearby.
 If you suspect that your dog is trying to hunt, observe if your pet fixes its focus on one spot of your yard.
-If it is a yes, your dog is definitely trying to hunt.
+If it is a yes, your dog is trying to hunt.

-Loud sounds such as fireworks and construction noises may be okay for us humans but not for dogs.
-You will know if this is causing discomfort to your hound ,and if he/she is attempting to flee if the digging and holes are under or around the fence.
+Loud sounds such as fireworks and construction noises may be okay for us humans, but not for dogs.
+You will know if this is causing discomfort to your hound and if they are attempting to flee if the digging and holes are under or around the fence.
 You should also take note if these diggings worsen during the occurrence of loud sounds.

 Solution: If your suspicion is confirmed, you may create barriers to lower the noise that your dog hears.
-This can be done by placing objects that block sound serving as a barrier, such as large rocks, or closing the game between the fence and ground to lower sound entry.
+This can be done by placing objects that block sound as a barrier, such as large rocks, or closing the game between the fence and ground to lower sound entry.

-Anything can become interesting when you are left with nothing else to do, this is also true for dogs.
-That’s why, leaving a dog alone with no toys is not a good idea.
+Anything can become interesting when you are left with nothing else to do; this is also true for dogs.
+Leaving a dog alone with no toys is not a good idea.
 Perhaps, next time you should consider accompanying them, or if a human presence is not available, at least leave them with toys such as tennis balls.

 Weather and Temperature

-If you notice that your dog tends to lie down in the holes that they dig, as if it is their bed, it is a sign that your dog is digging to feel cool.
-Seeing holes near canopies from trees, and water sources, could be a telltale that your dog is trying to lower its body temperature.
+If you notice that your dog lies down in the holes they dig, as if it is their bed, it is a sign that your dog is digging to feel cool.
+Seeing holes near canopies from trees and water sources could tell your dog is trying to lower its body temperature.

 Conditioning: Another possible solution